← Work · Healthcare Visibility · Case 02

 Primary careIntegrated addiction-psychiatry coverage in one prescriber.

-Recovery programsThe handoff after detox / IOP / partial.
+Recovery programsThe handoff after detox, IOP, or partial.

 Family advocatesWhat the family needs to know about the work.